- I have been in business for many years. Why am I being asked to use an escrow?

 What do I need to do to start the process?

 First you will need to fill out and return a Project Fact Sheet.
 This worksheet will provide us with the information needed to prepare your escrow agreement.
-Once the escrow agreement is prepared it can be sent to you with via email, fax, overnight service or regular mail.
+Once the escrow agreement is prepared, it can be sent to you via email, fax, overnight service or regular mail.

 How much will it cost?

-National Escrow charges a set up fee of $750.00 and an escrow processing fee of 1% (one percent) of the final contract price.
+National Escrow charges a set up fee of $750.00 and an escrow processing fee is in the 1% - 2% range of the final contract price.
 The set-up fee is to be submitted with the signed escrow agreement and is non-refundable.
 The processing fee can either be paid directly from the contractor or will be automatically taken from the first contract draw.

 How quickly can an escrow be established?